There are several natural causes of flatulence. Flatulence can also be caused by some health conditions that are related to the digestive system.

 However, the production of smelly wind can vary from person to person depending on what you eat, so it is up to you to work out which foods cause the most smell.

 Health conditions that can cause symptoms of flatulence include:

-Last updated: 04 October 2011
+Last updated: 09 October 2014

-Continue to next section: Diagnosing flatulence
+Continue to next section: Treating flatulence